vogtb/spreadsheet/README.md

 Contingent upon cells having formats or types for primitives.

-### Test all Date-related functions
-Right now we're just using the number of days since 1900, but we should check the other functions.

 ### Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big.